Mwaseemzakir/.NetTipsByWaseem/README.md

 3. **Episode 3 : Basic overview of Monolithic and Microservices applications**
 4. **Episode 4 : Difference b/w Boxing and Unboxing in C#**
 5. **Episode 5 : Benefit of using AsReadOnly Method of List<T> in .NET**
+6. **Episode 6 : Difference b/w Any and All Method for Collection in .NET**

 -------------------------------------------------------------------------------------------------------------------------